Phillies rally from 6 down, beat Bucs 12-6 to gain on Braves

 THE FIGHTINS

-Philadelphia bounced back from a 7-0, third-inning deficit to defeat Washington 11-8 on July 29, overcame a 6-0, sixth-inning deficit to win 7-6 at the Nationals on Sept.
-2 and rallied from down 7-0 in the fourth inning to defeat the Chicago Cubs 17-8 on Sept.
-16.
+Philadelphia also bounced back from a 7-0, third-inning deficit to defeat Washington 11-8 on July 29 and overcame a 6-0, sixth-inning deficit to win 7-6 at the Nationals on Sept.
+2.

 TRAINER’S ROOM